samuelreichor/create-query-api/README.md

 - `nuxt` - Nuxt Starter
 - `react-vite` - React Vite Starter
 - `next` - Next.js Starter
+- `craft-only` - Only Craft CMS with no frontend

 If no template is provided, an interactive selection will be shown.